Chart Color Schemes

 In terms of cultural diversity, Toowoomba - Central records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Toowoomba-Central, surveyed in 2016, had a cultural diversity profile roughly matching the wider region's average.
-Its population was predominantly Australian-born citizens, with 84.2% being citizens, 81.5% born in Australia, and 87.1% speaking English only at home.
-Christianity was the dominant religion, making up 53.4% of its population.
+Toowoomba-Central had a cultural diversity profile roughly matching the wider region's average.
+84.2% of its population were citizens, 81.5% were born in Australia, and 87.1% spoke English only at home.
+Christianity was the predominant religion, accounting for 53.4% of Toowoomba-Central's population.

 Frequently Asked Questions - Diversity